PhyBlock/PhyBlock_Documentation/docs/source/App Flow and Features.rst

 Edit habit details and time.
 View habit history for past completion records.

+6. Add Task View
+This view enables users to add task to their schedule.
+Users set the following on this page.
+- Start Time - The start and end time for individual task.
+- Duration
+- category
+- repeat
+- location - GPS tracking to enable or disable task Notifcations
+- Notes
+- Links

-6. My Profile View
+7. My Profile View
 Accessible from the Calendar view, the Profile page displays personalized user data:

 Shows earned badges based on user progress.
 Displays the difficulty level selected by the user.

-7. Mindfulness Page
+8. Mindfulness Page
 Users can access the Mindfulness page to practice guided breathing exercises.

 Features a timer widget with controls: